DevExpress-Examples/dashboard-vue-app-get-started/readme.md

     npm install
     ```

-2. In the same folder, run the following command to compile and run the application:
+2. In the same folder, run the following commands to compile and run the application:

     ```bash
     npm run build
+    npm run serve
     ```

-3. Open ```http://localhost:8080/``` in your browser to see the result.
-The HTML JavaScript Dashboard displays the dashboard stored on the preconfigured server (```https://demos.devexpress.com/services/dashboard/api```).
+3. Open [http://localhost:8080/](http://localhost:8080/) in your browser to see the result.
+The HTML JavaScript Dashboard displays the dashboard stored on the preconfigured server ([https://demos.devexpress.com/services/dashboard/api](https://demos.devexpress.com/services/dashboard/api)).

 ## See Also
 Documentation: